K2 Black Panther: Active protection systems

 The tank is equipped with Radar Warning Receiver (RWR) and Laser Warning Receiver (LWR), which detect homing radar or homing laser aimed at the tank and instantaneously turn the turret in the direction of threats as well as notifying friendly units via network system.
 The tank also has a total of 12 (6 on each side of the turret) Samyang Chemical K415 Visible/IR Screening Smoke Grenade.
 The K415 blocks visible and infrared view of the K2 from the enemy.

 The K2 has a Multispectral Screening Smoke Grenade (MSSG) soft-kill active protection system.
 If a anti-tank guided missile (ATGM) is fired at the K2, the tank immediately warns crews and triangulate the projectile for activating SNT Dynamics SLS (Soft-kill Launcher System) that releases K419 multispectral screening smoke grenade, manufactured by Samyang Chemical, in the direction of the incoming missile at the most effective time.
 The multispectral screening smoke grenades hide tank from visible, forward-looking infrared, and millimeter wave optics and radar thus disrupt accuracy of missile.

 The SLS is located at the rear center of the turret top, and is assisted by two Missile Warning Receiver (MWR) on the frontal turret using L-band pulsed doppler radar.
 Each system covers 90 degrees (total 180 degrees) and 60 degrees at a high angle, and is capable of detecting wire-guided missiles, which does not emit its own radar.
 The MWR will also be responsible for tracking and targeting incoming missiles for the hard-kill active protection system in future upgrades.

 Mobility and maneuverability

-The K2 can travel at speeds of up to 70 km/h on road surfaces, accelerate from 0 to 32 km/h within 7.47 seconds (MTU MT883 Ka-500 engine) or 8.77 seconds (Hyundai Doosan Infracore DV27K engine), and maintain speeds of up to 50 km/h in off-road conditions.
+The K2 can travel at speeds of up to 70 km/h on road surfaces, accelerate from 0 to 32 km/h within 7.47 seconds (MT883 Ka-501 engine) or 8.77 seconds (DV27K engine), and maintain speeds of up to 50 km/h in off-road conditions.
 It can also climb 60% slopes (31 degrees) and vertical obstacles 1.3 meters in height.
 Due to the relatively compact design of the engine, the designers were able to fit an additional compact Auxiliary Power Unit (APU) into the remaining compartment space.
 This is capable of producing 8~10 kW, and intended to act as an auxiliary power unit with which the tank may power its on-board systems when its main engine is turned off.
 It will also allow the tank to conserve fuel when idling and minimize the vehicle's thermal and acoustic signatures.